-One argument against the qualification of the Sook Ching as a genocide was its focus on quantifying the people killed.
-Because the death count, which ranges from 5,000 to 50,000, pales in comparison to events such as the Holocaust and the Khmer Rouge Genocide, some argue that the Sook Ching does not fit the definition.
-However, the UN genocide convention does not mention any number of deaths needed to qualify an event as a genocide.
-Indeed, some qualifiers do not even require deaths to occur.
+No part of the convention labels a number of deaths needed to qualify an event as a genocide; indeed, some qualifiers do not even require deaths to occur.
 For this reason, I argue that the number of deaths does not disqualify the Sook Ching from being defined as a genocide.

 Another possible point of contention is the fact that the Sook Ching Massacre did not focus on killing all Chinese Singaporeans, but targeted only men aged 18-50.
-This, however, does not disqualify it, as there is a precedent set by the Srebrenica Genocide of 1995.
-In this small Bosnian town, 8,372 Muslim males were massacred by the Serbian military government.91 Although this tragedy was limited to men, and thus was clearly not meant to destroy Muslim Serbs in their entirety, the act was ruled a genocide in the 2007 International Criminal Tribunal.92 After all, the United Nations uses the language "in whole or in part," and men are certainly a part of the population.
-Because of the ruling on the Srebrenica Genocide, I argue that the Sook Ching should qualify as a genocide as well.
+I argue that this does not disqualify it, as there is a precedent set by the Srebrenica Genocide of 1995.
+In this small Bosnian town, 8,372 Muslim men and boys were massacred by the Serbian military government.
+Although this tragedy was limited to men, and there clearly not meant to destroy Muslim Serbs in their entirety, the act was ruled a genocide in the 2007 International Criminal Tribunal.
+Tribunal set a precedent for the Sook Ching, as it was once again only men being targeted.
+After all, the United Nations uses the language "in whole or in part," and men are certainly a part of the population.
+Because of the ruling on the Srebrenica Genocide, I argue that the Sook Ching should be qualified as a genocide as well.

 I will also mention here a more fundamental criticism of my argument.

 Robert Cribb, Professor of Asian History at the Australian National University, pointed out potential issues with this thesis's usage of the statement "in whole or in part" pulled from the UN treaty.
-He writes: